 - Acknowledge efforts when routines improve;

-- Avoid late-night snacks or drinks that encourage bathroom trips disrupting rest;
+- Avoid late-night snacks or large drinks that may make bedtime more disruptive;

 Building trust while maintaining structure encourages cooperation rather than rebellion against bedtime rules.